Amit32624/github_actions_demo/README.md

 - `Make int` - This step checks for any syntax eror with the make lint command
 - `Make test` - This step runs test viis the make test command.

+## requirements.txt
+- A requirements.txt file is used to install any dependencies with the help of 'pip' installation command.

+## Source code and tests
+- The final portion is to add a source code file and test a file hello.py
+- The test file is created by using the pytest frameworl.
+The script should be in the same folder as the source code.

+- These four files: Makefile, requirements.txt, hello.py, and test_hello.py are all that is needed to start the continuous integration pipeline except for creating a local Python virtual environment.
 ## 🤝 Support

 Contributions, issues, and feature requests are welcome!

 Give a ⭐️ if you like this project!